-What if I told you that can replace smoking with vaping, but…
+What if I told you that could replace smoking with vaping, but…

 This is crazy:

-Cannabidiol (CBD) is a cannabinoid found in the cannabis plant, and research over the past decades has shown that CBD has extremely powerful medicinal properties, including anti-inflammatory, anti-oxidant, and…
+Cannabidiol (CBD) is a cannabinoid found in the cannabis plant, and research over the past decades has shown that CBD has potent medicinal properties, including anti-inflammatory, anti-oxidant, and…

-So what happens when you vape vapeable CBD oil?
+So what happens when you vape CBD vape-oil?

-Not only did you just replace smoking with a healthy and similar alternative…
+Not only did you replace smoking with a healthy and similar alternative, but:

 You’re now inhaling something which will help intervene with the neural circuits that are associated with your addictive behavior (smoking).

-To vape it you’ll need an e-liquid vaping setup or vape pen like the Innokin Endura T18 above.
+To vape this, you’ll need an e-liquid vaping setup or vape pen like the Innokin Endura T18 above.

 The only potential risk you’re taking here is:

-But this is exactly the benefit at the same time, since nicotine is quite the unhealthy compound.
+But this is precisely the benefit at the same time since nicotine is quite an unhealthy compound.

-All this vaping stuff, for whatever reason, just doesn’t interest you.
+Maybe, all this vaping stuff, for whatever reason, doesn’t interest you.

 And you’re looking for something completely different.